elytz/Java-MultiLineString/README.md

 # Java-MultiLineString
-You can now use multiline string in java
+You can now use multiline string in java.

+You have option to trim each line

 # Usage